NeuCLIP: Efficient Large-Scale CLIP Training with Neural Normalizer Optimization

 \textbf{Evaluation Metrics}.
 Throughout the section, we evaluate the performance of trained models on zero-shot classification and retrieval tasks.
 Specifically, we leverage the Datacomp benchmark~\citep{gadre2023datacomp} and report the average performance on its 38 tasks (denoted as Datacomp Average).
 Moreover, we report the average performance on two subsets of the 38 tasks: (1) ImageNet \& Variants, which consists of classification tasks on ImageNet-related datasets; (2) Retrieval, which consists of retrieval tasks.
 More information can be found in \Cref{sec:app_exp_datacomp}.

 \textbf{Hyperparameters}.
-For the NPNs, we set the number of columns \(m= 4096\), restart frequency \(T_{r}= 500\), and number of updates per iteration \(T_{u}= 10\).
+For the NPNs, we set the number of hidden neurons as \(m= 4,096\), restart frequency \(T_{r}= 500\), and number of updates per iteration \(T_{u}= 10\).
 We use the AdamW optimizer~\citep{loshchilov2018decoupled} to train the CLIP model and the AdaGrad optimizer~\citep{duchi2011adaptive} to train the NPNs.
-We provide more details on other hyper-parameters in \Cref{sec:app_exp_setting}.
+We provide more details on other hyperparameters in \Cref{sec:app_exp_setting}.